gsnaveen/Data-Conversations/Problem Solving (data).md

 A bigger problem cannot be solved elegantly unless broken down into a set of smaller problems.
 Following is a step process to break problems into steps for managing the complexity.
+This is a bit subjective based on the soure of data and question asked.

 ### Level 1
 1. Get base data